Table of Contents

 If data is incomplete, outdated, or inconsistent, it can mislead decisions.
 Accuracy is critical as bad data often leads to bad outcomes.

-2. Maintaining High-quality and Accurate Data
+2) Maintaining High-quality and Accurate Data

 It’s not enough to collect data, but you must keep it updated, well-organised, and error-free.
 This demands time, processes, and skilled people.

-3. Protecting Data Security and Ensuring Privacy
+3) Protecting Data Security and Ensuring Privacy

 As data collection grows, so does the risk of breaches.
-Businesses must secure sensitive information and comply with regulations like General Data Protection Regulation (GDPR) or Health Insurance Portability and Accountability Act (HIPAA).
+Businesses must secure sensitive information and comply with regulations like the General Data Protection Regulation (GDPR) or the Health Insurance Portability and Accountability Act (HIPAA).

 Ready to lead people with impact?
-Start your CIPD Level 7 Advanced Diploma in Strategic People Management Today!
+Start your CIPD Level 7 Advanced Diploma in Strategic People Management today!

-4. Addressing Resistance to Change
+4) Addressing Resistance to Change

 Employees and even leadership may resist adopting data-driven practices, especially if they’re used to making decisions based on instinct or experience.
 Change requires training and cultural buy-in.

-5. Expanding and Managing Data Infrastructure
+5) Expanding and Managing Data Infrastructure

 Handling large, complex datasets needs modern tools, cloud platforms, and skilled analysts.
 Small businesses may struggle with cost and scalability.

-6. Overreliance on Historical Data
+6) Overreliance on Historical Data

 While past trends are helpful, they don’t always reflect current market shifts or disruptions.
 Overdependence on history can limit agility and innovation.

-7. Bias in Interpreting Data
+7) Bias in Interpreting Data

 Personal opinions or team bias can affect how data is analysed or presented, leading to skewed conclusions.
 It's vital to interpret data objectively.

-8. Ineffective Communication of Data Insights
+8) Ineffective Communication of Data Insights

 Complex charts and jargon-heavy reports can confuse stakeholders.
 Data must be presented clearly through visualisations and storytelling to drive action and alignment.